 Setting a Promise Date - Optional

 You may also set a Promise Date for your orders.
 An expected or required delivery date, and a trigger value are still required to execute the Shipping Science logic.
 However, the promise date will overwrite what is sent in the expected or required delivery date fields.

-If you choose to set the promise date - Select Yes as the new default.
+If you choose to set the promise date - Select SAVE CHANGES as the new default.
 Then set your promise date as shown below.